 ON THIS PAGE: You will learn about the different types of treatments doctors use for children with ependymoma.
 Use the menu to see other pages.

-Descriptions of the common types of treatments used for childhood ependymoma are listed below.
+The common types of treatments used for childhood ependymoma are described below.
 Your child’s care plan may also include treatment for symptoms and side effects, an important part of care for ependymoma.

 Treatment options and recommendations depend on several factors, including the type of tumor, its grade, possible side effects, the family’s preferences, and the child’s overall health.
 Take time to learn about all of your child’s treatment options and be sure to ask questions about things that are unclear.
 Talk with your child’s doctor about the goals of each treatment and what your child can expect while receiving treatment.
+These types of talks are called "shared decision-making."
+Shared decision-making is when you and your doctors work together to choose treatments that fit the goals of your child's care.
+Shared decision-making is particularly important for ependymoma because there are different treatment options.
 Learn more about making treatment decisions.